 Beverage Cans Transformed Into Delicate Earrings

 Feather-weight metal and exciting graphics make cans ideal for designing earrings, says Susan Miranda.
-The aluminum is thin enough to slice out fun shapes with paper-punch, she says.
+The aluminum is thin enough to slice out fun shapes with a paper punch, she says.
 As one of the founders of UpCycle Creative Reuse Center in Alexandria, Virginia, Miranda is passionate about repurposing.
 “My drive is to reuse what we have as a resource instead of buying and reinventing,” she says.

-Susan Miranda makes jewelry for herself and friends using beverage cans.
+Susan Miranda makes jewelry for herself and her friends using beverage cans.
 Photo: Susan Miranda

 For her jewelry designs, Cindy Brunk of Recycling Redefined on Etsy reaches for beverage cans.
 “I like to feel like I am contributing a tiny bit to saving our planet by recycling,” she says.
 “When I was in college I worked with copper and sterling silver.
 Aluminum cans allow me to experiment with my designs without spending too much money.
 If a design doesn’t work, I just throw it in the recycle bin.
 Soda cans will do a lot of what silver and copper can do.
 I also enjoy soda cans because they can be polished and painted to create an enameled look.”